PRE-CONFERENCE WORKSHOP DAY

 This workshop will:

-• Discuss the standardization of data sets and tools to ensure consistent quality and reproducibility
+• Discuss the standardization of data sets and tools to ensure consistent quality and reproducibility, with an emphasis on biobank-derived data

 12:00 pm Networking Lunch